hackclub/hackclub/workshops/api_canvas/README.md

 ![The robot hears changecolor with the parameter coral, and its color changes to color](https://cloud-enxtye0j8.vercel.app/img_0509.jpg)

-In reality, the "robot" is a server connected to the internet, and the triggers, known as **API endpoints**, are points on the server that are triggered by **HTTP requests**.
+In reality, the "robot" is a server connected to the internet, and the triggers, known as **API endpoints**, are points on the server that are triggered by **HTTP requests** that are sent over the internet.

 If this doesn't quite make sense to you right now, don't worry about it—you'll see all of this in action when you start building your own API!

 # Getting started
 ![The starter project on replit](https://cloud-4f1wogm9b.vercel.app/screen_shot_2020-09-29_at_4.09.11_pm.png)

-Get started by [visiting the starter project](https://repl.it/@TechBug2012/hc-api-canvas-starter#index.js) on repl.it.
+Get started by [opening the starter project](https://repl.it/@TechBug2012/hc-api-canvas-starter#index.js) on repl.it.
 When you open it, you should see something like this.

 ## Starting a webserver with Express
 Express is a very powerful JavaScript framework that allows you to easily create webservers and API endpoints.
 Let's set up a webserver using Express.

 Start by importing Express.
-In `script.js`, type
+In the `index.js` file, type:

 ```js
 const express = require('express')